MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/Get-MgSiteOnenoteSectionGroupSection.md

 # Get-MgSiteOnenoteSectionGroupSection

 ## SYNOPSIS
-Retrieve a list of onenoteSection objects from the specified section group.
+The sections in the section group.

-> [!NOTE]
+Read-only.
-> To view the beta release of this cmdlet, view [Get-MgBetaSiteOnenoteSectionGroupSection](/powershell/module/Microsoft.Graph.Beta.Notes/Get-MgBetaSiteOnenoteSectionGroupSection?view=graph-powershell-beta)
+Nullable.

 ## SYNTAX